 Why is it exciting?

-Bioprocessing is at the heart of the biopharmaceutical and related industries.
+Bioprocessing is at the heart of biopharmaceutical and related industries.
 It involves the integrated application of biological sciences and bioprocess engineering principles to the manufacturing of pharmaceuticals, enzymes, food, and related products, on a commercial scale.
 This programme will develop your understanding of the fundamental biological principles and methods involved in the development of new drugs and related products.

 You will also come to understand the problems posed by the demands of large-scale production, and you will develop the bioprocess and biomolecular engineering knowledge and skills to solve those problems.